Euphredes/Greanleaf/README.txt

 # the distance between separate work
 # places such that information flow
 # actually triggers the material flow
-# that is neccessary for the people
+# that is necessary for the people
 # and things of each work place to
 # survive and sustain.